AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46770-an-order-confirmation-email-is-sent-even-when-the-email-order-confirmation-is-unchecked.md

 ## Issue

-An order confirmation email is sent even when the **[!UICONTROL Email Order Confirmation]** is unchecked.
+An order confirmation email is sent even when **[!UICONTROL Email Order Confirmation]** is unchecked.

 <u>Steps to reproduce</u>: